nwillc/genfuncs/README.md

 func (s GSlice[T]) Compare(s2 GSlice[T], comparison genfuncs.BiFunction[T, T, int]) int
 ```

 Compare one GSlice to another\, applying a comparison to each pair of corresponding entries\.
-Compare returns true if all the pair's comparison return true\.
-While the comparison might test equality it could have any behavior\.
+Compare returns 0 if all the pair's match\, \-1 if this GSlice is less\, or 1 if it is greater\.

 ### func \(GSlice\[T\]\) [Filter](<https://github.com/nwillc/genfuncs/blob/master/container/gslice.go#L61>)